including over a third of the top 25 banks

 - There are more than 20 bank branches and subsidiaries located in Jersey and they include nearly half of the top 25 banks in the world, by Tier 1 Capital

-Launched in 2016, the Future of Banking Review was created to analyse the challenges faced by the Jersey banking sector and outline strategic objectives to safeguard the future.
+The Future of Banking Review was created to analyse the challenges faced by the Jersey banking sector and outline strategic objectives to safeguard the future.
 The report analysed a wide range of challenges, from regulatory developments to disruptive technologies, and identified three vital areas:

 - Banking groups consolidating operations across IFCs, with a focus on cost-cutting, quality and increased regulatory costs